 A Decision-Making Framework

 I am a particularly bad decision-maker by nature.
 You can ask my wife, and she’ll confirm.
 I tend to jump to conclusions; I am lazy and unwilling to make all the proper analyses through the end.
 I’d rather pay a high cost for a quick result, and so on.
-The result of this is that I make a lot of wrong decisions, and then I’m spending lots of time and energy masking the bad results instead of self-reflecting and correcting.
+The result is that I make a boatload of wrong decisions, and then I spend lots of time and energy masking the bad results instead of self-reflecting and correcting them.

-So, for the longest time, I’ve struggled with this, and I’ve looked for a framework that would allow me to practice.
+So, I’ve struggled with this for the longest time, and I’ve looked for a framework that would allow me to practice.
 And about two months ago, something perfect fell into my lap.
-I listened to a podcast where Ray Dalio, president of Bridgewater and author of the best-selling business book, Principles, was interviewing Tony Robbins about various business topics.
+I listened to a podcast where Ray Dalio, president of Bridgewater and author of the best-selling business book, Principles, interviewed Tony Robbins about various business topics.
 During this interview, Tony mentioned a decision-making framework that he abides by, abbreviated OOCEMR.

 Small Decisions, Big Decisions

 I was very intrigued by the description, and I started to look deeper into it.
-After a few days of reading and trying it out, I was convinced it was the perfect framework for me to practice and develop my decision-making skills.
+After a few days of reading and trying it out, I was convinced it was the perfect framework to practice and develop my decision-making skills.